 - In a separate bowl, combine the milk, maple syrup, and the maple flavor.

 - Add the wet ingredients to the dry ingredients and mix until you've formed a soft dough.

-Flour your work surface generously, and scrape the dough out of the mixing bowl onto the floured surface.
-Divide the dough in half.
+- Flour a piece of parchment (if you have one) or your work surface generously, and scrape the dough out of the mixing bowl onto the parchment or work surface.
+Divide the dough into three equal pieces.